DavidWells/davidwells.io-v1/content/blog/2016-05-06-react-prop-type-best-practices.md

 # 4. Add comments

-By adding comments above prop types you achieve two things.
+By adding comments above prop types, you achieve two things.

 1. You give people looking at your source more context on what the prop controls
 2. You can now [automagically generate documentation](https://github.com/reactjs/react-docgen) from your src.